acrastt/Utils/README.md

 various applications.
 This repository contains the following utilities.

 - `ConcurrentList`: A thread-safe list that allows concurrent operations without error.
-This is designed for high number of reads, low number of writes and low number of threads.
+  This is designed for a high number of reads, a low number of writes and a low number of threads.
 - `JMHUtils`: A utility for JMH(Java Microbenchmark Harness), currently it has functions that creates json/csv file when running benchmarks.
-- `NumberUtils`: A utility that processes numbers in Java, it currently has a function that converts numbers to string with ordinals.
+- `NumberUtils`: A utility which processes numbers in Java, it currently has a function that converts numbers to string with ordinals.
-- `SerializableObject`: SerializableObject is a class that is serializable, it can be used for testing purposes.
+- `SerializableObject`: SerializableObject is a class which is serializable, it can be used for testing purposes.
 - `Benchmark`: How dare you?